|Copa Libertadores 1999|

 CM: Dudu (Brazil)

 Dudu played over 600 games for Palmeiras from 1964 to 1975.
-He was known for his partnership with Ademir de Guia.
+At the club, he was known for his partnership with Ademir de Guia.
 He won the Campeonato Brasileiro de Futebol 4 times.
-He also spent a season with Sevilla FC in Spain.
+He also spent the 1975-1976 season with Sevilla FC in Spain.
 He capped 13 times for Brazil in the 1960's, but did not go to any major tournament.

 RW: Julinho (Brazil)

 During his career (1951–1967), Julinho played for Portuguesa, Fluminense and Palmeiras.
-He was nominated the best player in the history of Fiorentina in 1996.
+He was nominated as the best player in the history of Fiorentina in 1996.
 He was one of the greatest winger in Serie A history.
 He had 24 caps for Brazil.
 He was one of the best player at the World Cup Finals in 1954.
 He turned down a chance to play in the 1958 WC Finals in Sweden, giving the way for Garrincha to shine.

 LW: Francisco Rodrigues (Brazil)